afshari-maryam/Image-Translation-Pix2Pix/README.md

-# Image Translation using pix2pix in tensorflow
+# Image Translation using pix2pix in Tensorflow
 ## Translation of an input image to a target image.

                            In the Name of Allah, the Beneficent, the Merciful

-This is the implementation of conditional GAN called Pix2Pix for Image translation using ```tensorflow``` of a dataset of image pairs (1207 pairs). </br>
+This is the implementation of conditional GAN called Pix2Pix for Image translation using ```tensorflow``` of a dataset of image pairs . </br>
+It is a dataset of 1207 paired images as input and target.</br>
-I implemented a model in Pytorch that performs image translation from the input images to the target images. </br>
+I implemented a model in Tensorflow that performs image translation from the input images to the target images. </br>
 An example of the input image and its target image is shown below : </br>
 <img width="459" alt="image" src="https://github.com/afshari-maryam/Image-Translation-Pix2Pix/blob/main/Example_pair_2.png">
 ## About the pix2pix model and Image Translation: